lud/phoenix-js-router/README.md

 }

 /**
- * Wrap an axios request to always use our handlers
+ * Wraps an axios request to use the handlers
  */
 function wrapAxiosReq(req) {
   return req